 Stock options are granted with an exercise price equal to the closing market price of our common stock on the business day immediately preceding the date of grant.
 Vesting and expiration provisions vary between equity plans, but options granted to employees under the EIP have historically vested over a four or five-year period in equal installments beginning on the first anniversary of the grant date and expiring on the eighth or tenth anniversary of the date of grant.
 Grants awarded to tenured outside directors under the DEP and Deferred Plan vest immediately upon grant.
 Grants awarded to outside directors upon appointment to our Board under the DEP vest in full on the first anniversary of the date of grant.
-Grants awarded to outside directors upon appointment to our Board under the Deferred Plan vest immediately upon grant.
 All grants awarded to outside directors expire on the tenth anniversary of the date of grant.